resmio/nslocapysation/README.md

   Since the translations are sorted by number of words and by alphabet, this can lead to a comment that was meant for a whole group being ripped away from the group.
 Instead, it is then glued to the first translation of the   group.
 - It's not yet possible to ignore folders or files, so one has to be sure to select the correct root.
+- Right now, only '//'-comments are recognized, '/\*\*/'-comments get lost atm :/